fernandonobel/OneModel-matlab/README.md

 ## 4. Generate an ODE function

-Work in progress.

 We could use ModelClass as our main workflow for working with models.
-However there are situations that we want to obtain a matlab ODE function (i.e. a function that calculates the derivatives of the model form the states).
+However there are situations where we want to obtain a matlab ODE function (i.e. a function that calculates the derivatives of the model form the states).
 In this case, there is a functionality in the SimulationClass that generates the ODE function automatically for us.
+Also it can generate a driver script that simulates using the generated ODE function (this script could be used as a start template for using the ODE function).

+With the following code you can generate the ODE function and the driver script:

 ``` MATLAB
 % Create an ode function of the model.
 s.createOdeFunction();
 % Create the driver script for the ode function.
 s.createDriverOdeFunction();

 ```

+, the contents of the generated ODE funtion (./examples/ex0_readme/modelOdeFun.m) are:

 ```MATLAB
 function [dxdt] =  modelOdeFun(t,x,p)